Propane Safety Training Schedule, 2021

-- Use of face coverings are required for faculty, staff, students, and visitors, except when doing so would inhibit the individual’s health; instructor may offer outdoor breaks where masks can be removed.
+- Use of face coverings are required for faculty, staff, students, and visitors without a vaccination card, except when doing so would inhibit the individual’s health; instructor may offer outdoor breaks where masks can be removed.
 If multiple people take a break simultaneously, social distancing will be maintained.

 - Frequent cleaning and sanitization of classroom, restroom, high-touch areas and equipment and shared surfaces are employed; if equipment, including display/demo items, is being handled by students, students will use sanitizing wipes to wipe the item down before passing along to the next participant/returning the item to instructor.
 Generally, items will be for display only.